Strawberry-Computer/poorcoder/README.md

 # Minimalistic AI Coding Assistant

 A collection of lightweight Bash scripts to enhance your coding workflow with AI assistance.
+These tools integrate seamlessly with your terminal workflow, allowing you to leverage AI models without disrupting your development process.

 ## Overview